nightscout/cgm-remote-monitor/docs/pivotal-web-services-setup/README.md

 ![User Variables](nc-space-dev-user-defined-vars1.png)

-If you are using the `BRIDGE` feature, you'll also have:
+If you are using the `BRIDGE` feature, you'll also need to add:

 `BRIDGE_USER_NAME` is the username in Dexcom Share site.
 Type in your username now.
 <br>